AiaaG/SupernovaSheSpeaks/README.md

 <!-- LICENSE -->
 ## License
+This project is proprietary.
+All rights reserved © Supernova: She Speaks, 2025.
+Use of this code, story files, or design elements is not permitted without explicit permission.
+Educational showcase only.

-Distributed under the n/a.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>